 Object detection models tackle this task by breaking the prediction step into two pieces - first they predict a bounding box through regression and second by predicting a class label through classification.

-In order to predict and localize many different objects in an image, most state of the art object detection models such as EfficientDet and the YOLO models start with anchor boxes as a prior, and adjust from there.
+In order to predict and localize many different objects in an image, many object detection models such as EfficientDet and the YOLO models start with anchor boxes as a prior, and adjust from there.

 State of the art models generally use bounding boxes in the following order: